lal3lu03/Programming_in_python_2/README.md

 # Programming_in_python_2

-All the stuff from Programming in python 2, second Semster of Artificial intelligence.// The tasks are in the Assigments sheets.
+All the stuff from Programming in python 2, second Semster of Artificial intelligence.<br>
+The tasks are in the Assigments sheets.